 I realized that I didn’t always have to look “put together” or conform to one style.
 Better yet, I enjoyed switching it up and playing with fashion.
 During that time, my favorite places to shop were Body Central and Rue 21, which both had an eclectic selection of clothing and accessories.

-My closet was filled with statement rings and beanies.
 For clothing, I had fun with patterns (like stripes and florals) and wore a lot of skater dresses, lacy tops, and graphic tees.

-My style at 24 years old!
+My Style Transformation at 24

 During one of my trips to Walgreens, I found a cool pair of spider web stockings and wore them with shorts.
 Whenever I went to parties, I tried out different dress silhouettes (ranging from bodycon to fit and flare).

 To this day, I still do my best to follow my grandma’s advice and just wear what makes me happy.
 I don’t feel pressured to commit to a set style like I did back then.
 In general though, I typically pair basics with cute patterns, wear what feels most comfortable, and enjoy sleek pieces like maxi dresses or high waisted jeans.